iO-Academy/2022-jul-icepace/README.md

 # 2022-SurfingPenguin's-Icepace

 ## Description
-Welcome to the Surfing Penguine's Object-orientated PHP project, styled with SASS, that fetches and displays information about cool icespace users.
+Welcome to the Surfing Penguins Object-orientated PHP project, styled with SASS, that fetches and displays information about cool icespace users.

 Upon selecting a user you can view the users bio and learn about how cool they are, nice !